yukiisbored/blog/content/posts/trying-to-live-without-google.md

 "evil", some people are skeptical as scandals and cases of data abuse from big internet companies often arise almost every day.
 From the big infamous scandal of Facebook with Cambridge Analytica[^3] to Google obtaining data of millions of patients in the US without their expressed consent[^4].
-It is understandble why it's hard for them to trust big companies such as Google, Amazon, Facebook and others.
+It is understandable why it's hard for them to trust big companies such as Google, Amazon, Facebook and others.